Table of Contents

-It is unethical to fabricate data.
+Research misconduct includes falsification, fabrication and plagiarism in research projects.
+It is unethical to fabricate data, fabrication means making of untruthful data.
 Falsification means manipulating the research materials, omitting certain data and present your findings in a way that would trick the reader.
 Plagiarism is using others results, words and ideas without proper citation.

 Additionally, it is not acceptable to submit the work to multiple journals with little changes.
 Related works should be mentioned to the editor of the journal you are submitting to.
 Selectively choosing your results in favor of your hypothesis is another discouraged unethical research practice.

 Many authors cite papers without fully reading and understanding them.
 By doing so, you can incorrectly cite papers that do not fully agree with your findings, or in fact oppose them!
 Therefore, one should always read the paper intended to be cited before citation and determine whether it fits in the context or not.

 Journals, if they detect any form of research misconduct, might withdraw the published paper.
 They can ban the authors from publication for up to 5 years in the journal and any other related journals.
 In less severe cases of research misconduct, they can put the author on a watch list.
 Being on a watch list means that any future papers submitted for publication will undergo careful examination and delays before being submitted to the reviewers.